Apache Solr 4 · Version Status

-Solr 4 is actively supported.
-EOL date: Supported indefinitely.
+Apache Solr 4 is actively supported.
+EOL date: No EOL date.

 EOL Date